Zwift Pod Review (Reviewed as Milestone Pod)

 To track shoe mileage you really need one POD per shoe pair.
 At $20 I’d do that but I might think twice at £30.

-Personally I prefer to use STRYD for a few other reasons but STRYD is notably more expensive.
+Personally, I prefer to use STRYD for a few other reasons but STRYD is notably more expensive.
 I would say that I ALWAYS use a pod when I want to run to certain pace targets, most notably in shorter intervals.
 I used to use Garmin pods (I think I have 3) but STRYD has weaned me off Garmin and my recent semi-conversion to Suunto & Polar has forced me to use a Polar STRIDE sensor because of Bluetooth.
-I guess I’d have no problems using MILESTONE there and superficially the Milestone POD might even be more accurate.
+I guess I’d have no problems using the Zwift POD there and superficially the Zwift POD might even be more accurate.

 - For super accuracy with running pace and running power go for STRYD